Image

 • Class C Felony – between three and 10 years in prison

-Ultimately, the conviction and sentence in your felony criminal case is influenced by a variety of variables.
-If you receive a felony conviction, the exact punishment you are sentenced to is determined by the judge.
-They will take into account information such as the specific circumstances of the crime, your personal history and other details.
+In the end, the conviction and sentence in your felony criminal case depends on a variety of factors.
+If you receive a felony conviction, the exact terms of your punishment is determined by the judge.
+The judge in your case will weigh information such as the specific circumstances of the crime, your personal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, meaning what is usually considered a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied for some defendants with prior convictions or in crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-On the other hand, with a competent and dedicated criminal defense attorney in Vernon County representing you, your original Class B charge could be reduced to a lower felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a less serious.
+There are some special crimes for which the class and subsequent punishment are enhanced, meaning what is typically considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or in crimes that are determined to have been carried out based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Likewise, with a competent and dedicated criminal defense attorney in Vernon County representing you, your original Class B felony could be reduced to a lesser felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney may be able to obtain a less severe.

-You may also be able to have the charged dropped completely, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If your case for your innocence is sound but the prosecutor refuses to drop the charges, your Combs Waterkotte criminal defense lawyer will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not you are guilty.
-Contact our Vernon County, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.
+In some cases with the right circumstances and the skill of an experienced defense attorney, you can have the charges dropped entirely.
+If your case for your innocence is sound but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will take the fight to trial where they will present your case to a jury of your peers who will then decide whether or not you are guilty.
+Contact Combs Waterkotte to discuss your case and potential options with our Vernon County, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri

-Like with felonies, misdemeanors in Missouri are grouped into categories based on severity.
+Like with felonies, misdemeanors in Missouri are categorized based on severity.
 Unlike prison time and possible parole that comes with a felony, the maximum punishment allowed for a misdemeanor is a year in jail, and in many cases no jail time is required, but rather the payment of a fine.

 • Class A Misdemeanor – up to one year in jail; a fine of up to $2,000